 The point is shit always comes up, and we can’t just follow a strictly planned program perfectly.

 So, how do you develop a program that will WORK and works with your busy schedule?

 Simple!
-Just follow these principles I outline here in this blog to create a Flexible Program that will still produce results.
+Just follow these principles I outline here to create a flexible program that will still produce results.

 1. Make strength training a priority.

 The most important thing to help prevent plateauing is to focus on strength training.

 Think of how strong you are now as the base of a pyramid or the foundation of a house.
 The stronger the foundation, the stronger you can build your house and the more stuff you can put into it.
 A stronger base will allow you to perform more work through the other layers.